danhermes/xamarin-book-examples/Chapter 5 - Lists/README.md

 # Chapter 5 - Making a Scrollable List<br/>
 Lists are one of the most powerful methods of data display and selection in mobile apps.
-These are the solutions in this folder and their platforms:
+These are the solutions in this chapter and their platforms:

 <ul>